1. Overview - Click here for general info

 • Visit Imari, a famous porcelain/pottery town.

-• Visit Nagasaki A-bomb museum, Madame Butterfly house and more.
+• Visit Nagasaki A-bomb museum, Dejima, Madame Butterfly house and more.

 • Visit Kumamoto Castle, one of the most beautiful feudal castles in Japan (“Last Samurai” movie was based on events at this castle.)

-• Stay at a remote island fishing village (60 houses) for a spectacular seafood feast, Japanese style, with lots of sashimi.
+• Stay at a remote island fishing village (54 homes) for a spectacular seafood feast, Japanese style, with lots of sashimi.
 This is truly an amazing experience, even for Japanese.
 While in Japan learn what "fresh" really means!

 • Delicious organic lunch at an exclusive 230 year old private country house.

-• Private tea ceremony demonstration at exclusive private home (when available).
+• Private tea ceremony demonstration at exclusive private home (when available) or tea house.
 Perhaps a chance to participate.

 • How to wear Kimono demonstration (if available).